luisfsferreira/luisfsferreira/README.md

 - Helpful and team-oriented;
 - Driven by challenges and results;
 - Sociable, positive, and energetic;
 - Strong leadership in familiar areas.

+  ### 📂 **Highlighted Projects on this GitHub:**
+- `Projeto_de_bioinformatica`: Extraction of scientific data from PubMed abstracts.
+- `SI_Bioinformatica`: Machine Learning applications in Bioinformatics.
+- `Algoritmos_e_Base_Dados`: Scripts for sequence analysis and data structuring.
+- `Business-Intelligence`: Sales data analysis report for a company in Power BI.

 🌱 I’m motivated to apply the knowledge I’ve gained and keep learning even more!